MWPainter/thts-plus-plus/README.md

 # thts-plus-plus
-THTS Implementation in C++ with Python bindings
+THTS Implementation in C++, with Python bindings (eventually).

 ## Installing gtest
-Run the following in a bash shell starting from
+Run the following in a bash shell starting from the root directory of this repository:
 ```
 git submodule init
 git submodule update